Structure-preserving long-time simulations of turbulence in magnetized ideal fluids: Introduction

 The paper is organized as follows.
 First, in Sect.~\ref{sect2}, we discuss the Hamiltonian formulation of incompressible MHD in terms of non-canonical Poisson brackets and corresponding Casimirs invariants.
 Further, in Sect.~\ref{sect3}, we provide structure preserving spatio-temporal discretization for incompressible MHD on the sphere.
 In Sect.~\ref{sec:long_time_simulations}, we perform a numerical study of the long-time behaviour of the three models.
 We conclude the paper in Sect.~\ref{sect_concl}.

+\textbf{Acknowledgements.} The authors would like to thank Darryl D. Holm and Philip J. Morrison for pointing us to Hazeltine's model for magnetic fluids.

-\textbf{Acknowledgements.} This work was supported by the Swedish Research Council (grant number 2022-03453), the Knut and Alice Wallenberg Foundation (grant number WAF2019.0201), and the Göran Gustafsson Foundation for Research in Natural Sciences and Medicine.
-The work of M.R. is supported by grants from the Royal Swedish Academy of Sciences (MA2024-0034, MG2024-0050).
+\textbf{Funding.} This work was supported by the Swedish Research Council (grant number 2022-03453); the Knut and Alice Wallenberg Foundation (grant number WAF2019.0201); the Göran Gustafsson Foundation for Research in Natural Sciences and Medicine; and the Royal Swedish Academy of Sciences (M.R., grant numbers MA2024-0034, MG2024-0050, MA2025-0073).
 The computations were enabled by resources provided by Chalmers e-Commons at Chalmers.
-The data handling was enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS), partially funded by the Swedish Research Council through grant agreement no.~2022-06725.
-The authors would like to thank Darryl Holm and Philip Morrison for pointing us to Hazeltine's model for magnetic fluids.
+The data handling was enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS), partially funded by the Swedish Research Council (grant number 2022-06725).